moja-global/Land_Sector_Datasets/Land_Sector_Data_Analysis/Land_Sector_Dataset_Description.md

 # Moja Global's Land Sector Dataset Description

-In most files, there is a field called **geometry**.
+In most files, there is a field called <a id ='geometry'><b>geometry </b></a>.
 This field is vector geometry; the spatial components of geographic features with discrete boundaries.

 **DECLARATION: Any field already described in a current section is ignored in the subsequent sections to avoid field description redundancy.**